Recursive Pathways to Marginal Likelihood Estimation with Prior-Sensitivity Analysis: Case Study: Banana-Shaped LIkelihood Function

-As expected from both theoretical considerations \citep{gel98,lef10}, and reports of practical experience with other marginal likelihood estimators \citep{fan12}, use of a `data-driven' auxiliary in this example has indeed reduced markedly the standard error of the biased sampling scheme (at fixed $n_\mathrm{tot}$) with respect to that of the na\"ive (power posteriors) path, i.e., $h(\theta)=\pi(\theta)$.
-In this instance the (thinner-tailed) Normal auxiliary has out-performed the (fatter-tailed) Student's $t$ (with one d.o.f.); however, although this result is again consistent with theoretical expectations---as a quick computation using the ``exact'' $\log Z$ confirms $J[\mathcal{N}(\mu_\mathrm{mode},\Sigma_\mathrm{mode}^{-1}),h(\theta)] \ll J[\mathcal{T}(\mu_\mathrm{mode},\Sigma_\mathrm{mode}^{-1}),h(\theta)]$---it should be remembered that the optimal choice of auxiliary from within a standard parameteric family depends on the likelihood function itself, and so will vary from problem to problem.
-Moreover, without knowledge of the desired $Z$ it is not possible to optimise $h(\theta)$ \textit{a priori}; and even a crude estimator of the $J$-divergence run with, e.g., the Laplace approximation to the marginal likelihood will nevertheless add numerous extra likelihood evaluations to the computational budget.
-Although `fatter-tailed' than a typical likelihood function the Student's $t$ may well prove a superior choice for some multimodel posterior problems in practice by better facilitating mixing during the MC$^3$ sampling stage.
+As expected from both theoretical considerations (\citep{gel98}; \citep{lef10}) and reports of practical experience with other marginal likelihood estimators (\citep{fan12}), use of a ``data-driven'' auxiliary in this example has indeed reduced markedly the standard error of the biased sampling scheme (at fixed $n_\mathrm{tot}$) with respect to that of the na\"ive (power posteriors) path, that is, $h(\theta)=\pi(\theta)$.
+In this instance the (thinner-tailed) Normal auxiliary has outperformed the (fatter-tailed) Student's $t$ (with one d.o.f.); however, although this result is again consistent with theoretical expectations---as a quick computation using the ``exact'' $\log Z$ confirms $J[\mathcal{N}(\mu_\mathrm{mode},\Sigma_\mathrm{mode}^{-1}),h(\theta)] \ll J[\mathcal{T}(\mu_\mathrm{mode},\Sigma_\mathrm{mode}^{-1}), h(\theta)]$---it should be remembered that the optimal choice of auxiliary from within a standard parametric family depends on the likelihood function itself, and so will vary from problem to problem.
+Moreover, without knowledge of the desired $Z$ it is not possible to optimize $h(\theta)$ {a priori}; and even a crude estimator of the $J$-divergence run with, for example, the Laplace approximation to the marginal likelihood will nevertheless add numerous extra likelihood evaluations to the computational budget.
+Although ``fatter-tailed'' than a typical likelihood function, the Student's $t$ may well prove a superior choice for some multimodel posterior problems in practice by better facilitating mixing during the MC$^3$ sampling stage.